Why Mothers Lose Custody Of Their Children

 Poor co-parenting

 The initial custody arrangement might have been joint custody with the father; however, the mother may face a court case if the father finds enough evidence of the child suffering under mother’s care.
-Remember that minor likes and dislikes of how the other parent handles the child are not the cause of litigation.
-It will only apply if the parent’s attitude is interfering with child’s well-being and performance in studies, etc. If the court feels that the child is deprived of education or so much so a proper home, then the court will surely decide against the mother.
+Remember that minor likes and dislikes of how the other parent handles the child are not generally a basis for modification of custody.
+It will only apply if the parent’s attitude is interfering with child’s well-being and performance in studies, etc. If the court feels that the mother is not co-parenting well with the father, then such may be a reason to modify custody.

 Addiction

-The mother should be concerned if she is addicted to drugs, alcohol, etc. This can be a solid ground for a custody battle and could lead to regular drug test screening.
-The verdict will surely be against the mother if addiction charges are accompanied by any type of physical, sexual, or emotional abuse against the child.
-To avoid this kind of evidence, the mother will have to provide strong proof of getting help and counseling if she wants to retain guardianship of her child.
+The mother should be concerned if she is addicted to drugs, alcohol, etc. This can be a solid ground for a custody battle and could lead to regular drug test screening and possibly a change of custody.
+The judgment may be against the mother if addiction charges are accompanied by any type of physical, sexual, or emotional abuse against the child.
+To avoid this kind of evidence, the mother will have to provide strong proof of getting help and counseling if she wants to retain custody of her child.

-All the reasons you might end up losing your child’s guardianship are listed above.
+Some of the reasons a mother might end up losing custody of her child or children are listed above.
 These reasons are viable only if the following applies.

 You are married to the child’s father